notrobintaylor/fx_slipstream/README.md

-# fx_slipstream
+# fx_reflex

 ### a reverb that moves

 A plate-class reverb built on Dattorro's topology, turned into something more restless.
-Three specialized modulators reshape the hall in real time: a shift register (modulation™) shifts the character of the space, a waveform enthusiast lets your playing dynamics control the intensity, and familiar peaks & valleys echoes those dynamics onto the stereo image and spectrum – each repetition a little less faithful to the original, like a memory of a waveform.
+Three specialized modulators reshape the hall in real time: a shift register (modulation™) shifts the character of the space, an envelope follower lets your playing dynamics control the intensity, and the envelope repeater echoes those dynamics onto the stereo image and spectrum – each repetition a little less faithful to the original, like a memory of a waveform.

 Built for the [norns fx mod framework](https://llllllll.co/t/fx-mod-framework/).
-The name came from what the effect does: sound slips through a stream of transformations, each one coloring it differently.
+The name is a double meaning: a reflex is both an involuntary response – the way the reverb reacts to your playing dynamics – and a reflection, which is what reverberation physically is.
+Sound reflects off surfaces.
+The room reflects your input.
+The modulators reflect each other.

 No external UGens required.